MisustinIvan/ilang/docs/notes.md

 - [ ] move parameters to onto stack
 - [ ] generate expressions
 - [ ] generate .text and .data sections

+# type checking
+- when to check types?
+- in binding
+- in assignments
+- in function calls
+- in binary operations
+- in unary operations

+# TODO:
+- figure out when to calculate all the types(needs local variable context because of identifiers)
+- figure out when to run the type check step (probably after the above mentioned step)